gabriel-taufer/blog/src/data/blog/my-path-in-tech.md

 ![Old project picture](@/assets/images/doom-pic.png)
 <figcaption class="text-center">
-  A very old image of an animation of the <a href="https://github.com/filipedeschamps/doom-fire-algorithm" target="_blank" rel="noreferrer">Doom fire</a> I made back then.
+  A very old image of an animation of the <a href="https://github.com/filipedeschamps/doom-fire-algorithm" target="_blank" rel="noreferrer">Doom fire</a> I made back then
 </figcaption>